Generate summary with AI

 Atera’s pricing plans for MSPs:

-Get started with Atera’s free 30-day trial, no credit card required.
+Get started with Atera’s free 30-day trial, no credit card is required.

 2. Paessler PRTG